Inklingo

 computadora

-Use 'computadora' when referring to a general electronic computing device, especially in Latin America and for everyday contexts.
+Use 'computadora' when referring to the physical electronic device, especially common in Latin America.

 A simple colorful illustration of a desktop computer setup, including a rectangular monitor, a keyboard, and a mouse resting on a desk.